 Refers to digital and print materials that follow best practice guidelines for font, alignment, color contrast, layout and use of graphics.

 Refers to writing that is clear, concise, well organized, and follows other best practices appropriate to the subject or field and intended audience.

 Accessible websites comply with latest web accessibility guidelines, such as WCAG 2.0

-A communication assistant is a person who is authorized by a person with a speech, language and communication disability to assist them in communicating.
+A communication assistant is a person who assists an individual with communication.
 A communication assistant can be a family member, a support worker or someone else who is familiar with how the individual communicates.
-They may assist the person in two-way communication with another person as well as assist with reading and understanding written information, completing forms, signatures and note taking.
+A communication assistant must be approved by the individual who requires support.
+A communication assistant conveys messages generated or directed by the individual, and may assist with comprehension, reading and writing if required.
 An authorized communication assistant is not necessarily a substitute decision maker and does not typically have Power of Attorney.

-A Communication Intermediary is a Speech-Language Pathologist with additional training from CDAC to assist victims, witnesses and accused people who have speech and language disabilities to understand questions and to communicate answers effectively when communicating with police, legal or justice professionals.
+A Speech-Language Pathologist with additional training from CDAC to assist victims, witnesses and accused people who have speech and language disabilities to understand questions and to communicate answers effectively when communicating with police, legal or justice professionals.